 Food for function or pleasure is a non-starter; you can have your cake and eat it, metaphorically speaking, of course.

-If you read prodigiously about food it might seem that in the eyes of many one has to choose between nosh that is good for us and that which brings pleasure to the taste buds; you simply can't have your cake and eat it.
+If you read prodigiously about food it might seem that in the eyes of many, one has to choose between nosh that is good for us and that which brings pleasure to the taste buds.
+You simply can't have your cake and eat it; no two ways about it.

 That is a tough call, if you believe it but honestly it simply isn't true.
 Partial re-education of what is sometimes called "the trigeminal experience," the nerve that conducts much of the sensation from the mouth to the brain, may be called for but functional food really can bring you great pleasure too.

 Now take it a step further than the mouth.
 Our food should also bring pleasure to the whole of the alimentary canal.
-If it tastes great but brings you awful indigestion in the middle of the night or rabbit pellets in the stool, then perhaps it's time for a rethink.
+If the tongue thinks it tastes great but it brings you awful indigestion in the middle of the night or rabbit pellets in the stool, then perhaps it's time for a rethink.

-Loosely speaking, functional foods promote our well-being and contribute to preventing disease.
-Does a strawberry not taste wonderful and also help prevent you going blind?
+Loosely speaking functional foods promote our well-being and contribute to preventing disease.
+Does a strawberry not taste wonderful and also help stop you from going blind?

-Will munching a slice of real bread and butter, with no need for jams, jellies and ham not only bring a marvelous trigeminal experience but also ameliorate that awful constipation?
+Will munching a slice of real bread and butter, with no need for jams, jellies or ham not only bring a marvelous trigeminal experience but also ameliorate that awful constipation?

-Fresh from the oven, real bread made from 100% flour, brings all the benefits of the germ and bran; especially when prefermented using the sourdough method, it gives great pleasure to any meal.
+Fresh from the oven, real bread made with 100% flour brings all the benefits of the germ and bran; especially when prefermented using the sourdough method, it gives great pleasure to any meal.

 A lentil potage not only brings a rich source of vegetable protein to the table but prepared with onions, peppers and carrots it fully satisfies our demand for function and pleasure; it tastes simply divine.